899 Tenth Avenue

 On view April 25th-June 30th, 2018

-The world’s inherent natural balance depends upon its complex multivalent flora and fauna relationships that are not only ethically compelling but also absolutely necessary to human survival.
+The world’s natural balance depends upon multivalent flora and fauna relationships that are not only ethically compelling but also absolutely necessary to human survival.
 Biodiversity and the prevention of animal extinction are two environmental factors to be sought for the sake of simple survival as humans are interrelated to these ecosystems.
 The exhibit and its artists use a visual language to call for respect towards our planet’s natural resources and for the well-being of the planet’s rich biodiversity.

-Curated by Thalia Vrachopoulos
+Curated by Dr. Thalia Vrachopoulos